ddd-crew/como-prep-canvas/README.md

 Outline the workshop structure, including methods used, expected timings, breaks, and start/end times.
 Provide a high-level schedule or timeline, and consider incorporating subgoals.
 Also decide how much information to share in advance, as it can influence engagement and the overall success of the workshop.

 **Why it matters:**
 Providing participants with a clear understanding of what to expect enables them to prepare effectively and manage surrounding commitments, such as conflicting meetings, workloads, and personal obligations.
 While detailing every method isn't necessary, sharing the overall storyline and explaining the rationale behind chosen methods fosters trust and confidence in you as the facilitator, showcasing your well-thought-out plan.
-Additionally, this helps identify other organizational needs, such as food, coffee, room setup and meeting points.
+Additionally, this helps identify other organisational needs, such as food, coffee, room setup and meeting points.

 **Example:**